Course Outline

 Module 1: Introduction to Software Security

-• Importance of software security in public sector operations.
+• Importance of software security for government operations

-• Fundamentals of secure coding practices for government.
+• Fundamentals of secure coding practices for government applications

 Module 2: Common Web Application Risks (OWASP Top 10)